 I mainly fly the Cirrus SR-22 and occasionally the lovely two-seater DA-20.
 The Cirrus is a new design.
 It is fast and well-equipped – ideal for trips around the UK and Europe.

-I have a commercial pilot's licence, instrument rating and around 800 hours total time.
+I have a commercial pilot’s licence, instrument rating and more than 800 hours total time.
 Yay me!

 Some flights are just out into the local area, for training, to a UK airport or further afield.
 In the Katana, it’ll be a 30-40 minute flight each way and a visit to an airfield in the SE of England – somewhere nice with a cafe.
 In the Cirrus, it can be some approach training at a larger airport or a longer trip, perhaps 1-1.5 hours each way with a nice lunch somewhere.
 Or, sometimes, overseas for a big day out.

 For example, in the last couple of years, I’ve flown to Amsterdam, Paris, Newquay, Troyes, Deauville, Dinard, Tours, Belfast, La Rochelle and Rotterdam.
 I’ve been as far south as Cannes and Friedrichshafen and as far north as Edinburgh.
 You can see a video of a flight back from Amsterdam(thanks Nick!).
 There are more trips reports and pictures on my flying blog, Golf Hotel Whiskey.